Use multiple perspectives to learn about archaeology

 HPCP 101: Introduction to Historic Preservation

 - An inspiring introduction to the history and contemporary practice of historic preservation and heritage management in the U.S. and internationally.
 The course includes a survey of the content and context of the heritage to be preserved and examines current preservation practices in preserving buildings, landscapes and material culture.
-Issues related to archeology, architectural history, equity, race, gender, social history and the effects of the above on community planning will be covered.
+Issues related to archaeology, architectural history, equity, race, gender, social history and the effects of the above on community planning will be covered.

-* items marked with an asterisk are included in the Archaeology program with approval of the Director.
+* items marked with an asterisk are included in the Archaeology Program with approval of the director.

 Find instructor and schedule info -